jssottet/jssottet.github.io/_posts/2018-11-8-GivingaMetamodel.md

 Some models are produced from existing artifacts, like Abstract Syntax Trees coming from source code (I see you raising your hand and telling me that a source code is also a model, right!).
 Let's be factual, there are different supports/formats for knowledge representation.
 In the literature we can see the notion of technical/technological space, the metaphor of villages (from A. Vallecillo), these are all explaining that some operations are more effective using some support for knowledge representation.
 As such, a data-base using tables is better for rapid querying of list/properties of elements whereas a graph data-base will be more efficient for highly linked data with few properties.
 We can do the same for modelling in general, targeting a modelling framework (e.g., EMF, JSMF, etc.).

-Writting some format conversion is sometime hard requiring to write complex transformation, parsers, etc. This is a many step approach, it requires to derive a
+Writting some format conversion is sometime hard requiring to write complex transformation, parsers, etc. This is a two steps approach, it requires first to derive (parse) the source into a modelling format processable, then to transform the raw objects coming from the parsing into a structured model conforms to the metamodel (here, it is a kind of viewpoint) you want to focus on.
+For instance, think of an excel sheet and covert its data into a structured graph in you environment...
+For understanding the (accidental) complexity I suggest you to see the [ATL use-cases](https://www.eclipse.org/atl/usecases/SoftwareQualityControlToolsInteroperability/).

-[Image]

 Indeed, this could go father and be uselful for **structuring raw data**.